tyfolino/climkern/README.md

 Note: The kernels & tutorial data are approximately 5 GB.

-> [!IMPORTANT] SSL Certificate Errors
+> **IMPORTANT:** SSL Certificate Errors
 > It is possible to get an SSL certificate error when trying to run the download script.
 You may try updating your certificate authorities with `pip install --upgrade certifi`.
 >
-> If that does not work, you can manually download the data.zip file from Zenodo and unzip in your ClimKern package directory.
+> If that does not work, you can manually download the `data.zip` file from Zenodo and unzip it in your ClimKern package directory.

 <i>Optional</i>: